Come visit us at

 Courses, course descriptions and delivery formats are subject to change.

-The rest of the coursework will be delivered using hybrid, flexible or online formats.
-Students will come to campus to complete in-person learning requirements.Detailed schedules, with course-specific delivery information, will be available after registration.
+Students will come to campus to complete in-person learning requirements.
+Detailed schedules, with course-specific delivery information, will be available after registration.
 Courses, course descriptions and delivery formats are subject to change.

 Your learning experience will be complemented by three field placements.
 These will provide the opportunity to integrate theory with practice in a community setting, under the supervision of an industry professional.
-Students will be required to work some evenings and some weekends during their field placements.
+Students may be required to work some evenings and some weekends during their field placements.

 Please note: There are costs associated with Electronic Student Permit Checking (ESPC), immunizations, lab tests and certifications.
 Be sure to keep all of your receipts for income tax purposes.
 These costs include: